Yarmouth, Maine: Education

 Three of the four schools are located within half a mile of each other: Yarmouth Elementary and Harrison Middle are both on McCartney Street, while the high school is located across the adjoining West Elm Street.
-Rowe is located about two miles to the north east.
+Rowe is located about two miles to the north east, on School Street.

 The two elementary schools are unique in that the William H. Rowe School caters to students in kindergarten and the first grade, while Yarmouth Elementary educates second through fourth graders.
 Yarmouth High School was named #297 in the 1,000 Best High Schools in the US by Newsweek in 2005 and #289 in 2006.
 In 2013, U.S. News & World Report ranked Yarmouth High School first in Maine and 198th in the country.

 On the southern side of Main Street, near its junction with Bridge Street, is North Yarmouth Academy (NYA), a private college preparatory school established in 1814.
 Across the street stand, in the Greek Revival style, Russell Hall (1841) and Academy Hall (1847).
 They are built of brick with granite and wood trim.
 Russell Hall was originally a dormitory and Academy Hall a classroom; they are now both of the latter use.
 By the early 1930s, the academy expanded into new facilities across the street.

 NYA became a private school in 1961, when Yarmouth High School was built on West Elm Street.

-On October 17, 1998, the academy's ice arena was renamed the "Travis Roy Arena" in honor of an alumnus of NYA who was rendered a quadriplegic after an injury he sustained while playing for Boston University men's ice hockey team in 1995.
+On October 17, 1998, the academy's ice arena was renamed in honor of Travis Roy, an alumnus of NYA who was rendered a quadriplegic after an injury he sustained while playing for Boston University men's ice hockey team in 1995.
 He died in 2020, aged 45.

 A former school, District Number 3, still stands at 12 Portland Street.
 It is now a business.